 Jun 16, 2017

-We would like to introduce you our longest working Ruby expert.
-Read an interview with our first on-boarded Ruby developer, where he talks about his impressions after over 5 years of agile software development with our company and his personal career path.
-Plus he shares his thoughts on iRonin’s journey to its prestigious current position and on IT world in general.
+We would like to introduce you to our longest working Ruby expert.
+In this interview with our first onboarded Ruby developer, he talks about his impressions after over 5 years of agile software development with our company and his personal career path.
+He also shares his thoughts on iRonin’s journey to its current prestigious position, and on the IT world in general.